chidi150c/coinbase/prompt5.md

 Append with:

 Operating rules:

-1) Do NOT rewrite, reformat, or re-emit existing files unless explicitly instructed to replace a specific file.
+Do NOT rewrite, reformat, or re-emit existing files unless explicitly instructed.

-2) Default to INCREMENTAL CHANGES ONLY.
-If you need context from an existing file, ASK ME to paste that file or the relevant snippet.
-3) Never change defaults to place real orders.
-Keep DRY_RUN=true & LONG_ONLY=true unless I explicitly opt in.
+Default to INCREMENTAL CHANGES ONLY; ask for file context if needed.

-4) Preserve all public behavior, flags, routes, metrics names, env keys, and file paths.
+Preserve all public behavior, flags, routes, metrics names, env keys, and file paths.

 How to respond:

-- First, list **Required Inputs** you need (e.g., “paste current strategy.go”, “what Slack webhook URL?”, “what Docker base image?”).
+List Required Inputs you need.

-- Then provide a brief **Plan** (1–5 bullets).
+Provide a brief Plan.

-- Deliver changes as:
-  a) Minimal unified **diffs/patches** for specific files (or full new file content if it’s a new file), and/or
-  b) Exact **shell commands** and **env additions** (clearly marked), and
-  c) A short **Runbook** to test/verify (/healthz, /metrics, backtest, live dry-run).
+Deliver changes as diffs/patches, shell commands/env additions, and short runbooks.

 Constraints:

-- Keep dependencies minimal; if adding any, list precise version pins and why.
+Keep dependencies minimal; list precise versions if added.

-- Maintain metrics compatibility and logging style.
+Maintain metrics compatibility and logging style.

-- Any live-trading change must include an explicit safety callout and a revert/kill instruction.
+Any live-trading change must include explicit safety callout and revert instructions.

+Goal:
-Goal: Extend the bot safely and incrementally [...] without repeating or replacing the existing foundation.
+Extend the bot safely and incrementally while implementing this Phase, without repeating or replacing the existing foundation.